 Present assessment data and initiatives during college-wide meetings, such as flex day activities and Roundtable meetings.

 Recommends to: Integrated Planning Committee for Quality Programs and Services Committee and Academic Senate

-Frequency of Meetings: twice per month on the 1st & 3rd Thursdays during the academic year.
+Frequency of Meetings: once per month on the 1st Tuesday during the academic year.